How to Edit Photos for Real Estate: Tips for Perfect Listings

 - Reflection updates

-- Edge detection accuracy
+- Edge detection accuracy.

 Success in sky replacement requires careful attention to environmental consistency.
 Professional editors ensure new skies blend naturally with existing elements while maintaining authentic lighting conditions across the entire image.